amorison/parspace/README.rst

         with par_file.open('w') as pstream:
             json.dump(par_content, pstream)

+        # Generate batch submission script.
+You can use the same approach as what
+        # is done for the working directory to control other job parameters (such
+        # as the number of cores) on a case-by-case basis.
         batch_content = BATCH.format(work_dir=case_dir)
         batch_file = case_dir / 'batch'
         batch_file.write_text(batch_content)

+        # Call qsub and print the job number.
         job_sub = subprocess.run((QSUB, str(batch_file)),
                                  capture_output=True, check=True, text=True)
         job_id = job_sub.stdout.splitlines()[-1].split('.')[0]